mortorit/ShapeNetRenderer/README.md

 ## Getting Started

 ### Prerequisites
+Tested with the following versions:

-- Blender 2.8 or later
+- Blender 4.2
-- Python 3.6 or later
+- Python 3.11.5

-Ensure Blender is installed on your system and accessible from the command line.
-Python 3 should also be installed and configured correctly.
+Ensure Blender and bpy is installed on your system and accessible from the command line.

 ### Installation